PaulApivat/paulapivat/content/post/dsfs_6/index.md

 ```
 ### Cumulative Distribution Function

-While the probability mass function can tell us the probability of each discrete event (i.e., TT, FF, FT, and TF) we can also represent the same information as a **cumulative distribution function** which allows us to see how the probability changes as we move from left to right of the graph.
+While the probability mass function can tell us the probability of each discrete event (i.e., TT, FF, FT, and TF) we can also represent the same information as a **cumulative distribution function** which allows us to see how the probability changes as add events together.

 The cumulative distribution function simply adds the probability from the previous row in a `DataFrame` in a cumulative fashion, like in the column `probability2`: